-Lively and comprehensive, Memphis Mayhem is a provocative chronicle of finding common ground through music and creating a sound that would change the world.
+Memphis Mayhem explores the city’s entire musical ecosystem, which includes studios, high school band instructors, clubs, record companies, family bands, pressing plants, instrument factories, and retail record outlets.
+Lively and comprehensive, this is a provocative story of finding common ground through music and creating a sound that would change the world.

 Available October 6, 2020.
 PRE-ORDER NOW!